jeremydratcliff/Oxford_LTLA_COVID19/README.md

 **Data notes**
 Case totals are missing for the following dates.
 In these instances, the case number from the previous day was carried forward.
 The seven day rolling average will smooth these jumps.
 * July 31, August 7, August 8, August 9, August 12, August 14, August 15, August 20, September 19
+Deaths only began to be tracked October 5.